Grading, Grade Point Average (GPA), and Credit Requirements

 One-semester (0.5-credit) courses contribute proportionally to the calculation.

-• Advanced Placement (AP): +1.0 quality point to the base value of A–D grades.
+• Advanced Placement (AP): 1.0 point awarded to the base value of your passing grade.

-• Calculation: Weighted GPA is computed using the same formula as the unweighted GPA, substituting the weighted quality points.
+• Your Weighted GPA is computed using the same formula as the unweighted GPA.
+Because of the extra points, a weighted GPA can exceed a 4.0.

-Two successfully completed one-semester courses (0.5 credit each) are equivalent to one full credit toward annual and graduation totals.
+Two successfully completed single semester courses are equivalent to one full credit toward your annual and graduation totals.